Cloud and cloud services are the latest buzzwords, be it with major organizations, medium businesses, individual developers or ordinary home users.

 Backup your documents from Google Docs

-Google Docs is the most extensively used online documents storage and sharing cloud service offered by Google.
-It offers to store, edit, save and share all major document formats commonly in use.
+Google Docs is the most extensively used online document storage and sharing cloud service offered by Google.
+It offers to store, edit, save, and share all major document formats commonly in use.
 Even after the assurance of online reliability from Google, it is safer to keep a backup on your offline storage.
-Not because Google data centres may crash tomorrow, but simply because your Internet connection may face issues one day and you may need a specific document urgently.
+Not because Google data centers may crash tomorrow, but simply because your Internet connection may face issues one day and you may need a specific document urgently.

 With Google Docs, you can download all your online documents into a zip file and save it offline.
 It allows a maximum download of only 2GB per zip file.